Finding the support and hope to thrive

 “No one can tell you that you need help.
 It won’t work that way.
 You have to decide for yourself.”

-After asking for help, Randy was connected with the a Veterans Resource Center at Volunteers of America where he was given a safe place to stay and counseling to recover from his alcohol addiction.
+After asking for help, Randy was connected with a Veterans Resource Center at Volunteers of America where he was given a safe place to stay and counseling to recover from his alcohol addiction.

 “They really give you the time and space to help yourself heal,” Randy shared.
 During his stay, Randy also felt comfort being around other veterans with whom he could relate.